shalenMathew/MovieFlix_App/README.md

 - Discover movies and show
 - Offline support
 - Save Movies in WatchList & Favourites
+- Track the seasons and episodes of the TV shows you're currently watching.
 - Share movies with family and friends
 - Watch official trailers instantly
-- Search for your favourite movies and shows
+- Browse for your favourite movies and shows
 - Get details about the latest episodes of your favourite shows
 - Add personal notes to your favourite movies & shows
 - Schedule and get notified when it’s time to watch